LeadConduit supports delivering your lead data and third-party appended data to a batch file.

 - Errors / Failures

 You can also choose to receive notifications at scheduled intervals even when leads are not present.
+No delivery will be attempted if no leads are available for delivery.

 Save and your Batch File Delivery is ready to use!